 - Call Recording – keep records for quality assurance.

-- IVR – (interactive voice response system) gets customers routed to the right department or agents as well as provide pre-recorded responses.
+IVR (interactive voice response system) gets customers routed to the right department or agents as well as provides pre-recorded responses.

 - Group – send calls to specific groups of agents.